Evolvra-Octav-Strategix-LLC/TBGS/replit.md

-# TBGS Website - Construction Business Website
+# TBGS BV Website - Construction Business Website

 ## Overview

-This is a modern, SEO-optimized website for Totaal Bouw Groep Specialisten B.V.
-(TBGS), a construction company based in the Netherlands and Belgium.
+This is a modern, SEO-optimized website for Totaal Bouw Groep Specialisten BV (TBGS BV), a construction company based in the Netherlands and Belgium.
 The website serves as a digital showcase for their four specialized services: roof work (TDS), chimney services (TSS), maintenance (TOS), and general construction (TBS).
 The site is built with a focus on lead generation through contact forms and conversion optimization.

 ## User Preferences